passard/ArchLinux-ARM-Raspberry-Pi/rpi-archlinux.md

 	umount /mnt/boot /mnt/root

 ### 2 Installation from the Pi
-##### Insert the SD card into the Raspberry Pi, connect ethernet, and apply at least 2.5A power.
+##### Insert the SD card into the Raspberry Pi, connect ethernet and power supply (at least 2.5A power for rpi3, 2A for rpi2).

  Use the serial console or SSH to the IP address given to the board by your router.